Honors and Awards

 The intent of the Design Awards program is to honor the highest standards of design in response to user requirements, site, context, climate, and environmental considerations.
 Each entry, regardless of size or classification, is judged individually on the basis of total design merit.

-Have a look at winning entries from previous years by following this link.
+Have a look at winning design award entries from previous years.

 Distinguished Citizen Award

 AIA Mid-Missouri presents it's Distinguished Citizen award in even-numbered years.
 This is an honor bestowed on a local citizen from the mid-Missouri community who exemplifies the values and purposefully promotes the efforts of design professionals to maintain, protect and augment the fabric of the built environment.
 Any member of AIA Mid-Missouri may nominate any non-architect for this award.

 The 2018 Distinguished Citizen Award was presented to John Simon, Building Regulations Supervisor for the City of Columbia.
 Mr. Simon has held a lifelong passion for the natural and built environment.
 His award recognizes his efforts to educate, collaborate with and support local design professionals as they preserve and develop the fabric of the city.